 I was born in Orange, Texas but moved to Grundy Center, IA when I was two and lived there until 4th grade when we moved to Ankeny, IA, which is where I graduated from high school.
 I went to Wartburg College in Waverly, IA and graduated with a major in Social Work.
 I then went to Wartburg Seminary in Dubuque, IA where I received my Masters of Divinity.

 My father is a retired Lutheran pastor.
 I come from a long line of Lutheran pastors: fourth generation on my mom’s side and fifth on my dad’s.
 I have a younger sister and brother who live in New Jersey and Spain.

 I met my wife, Nancy while working two summers at Okoboji Lutheran Bible Camp in Iowa.
 I was a counselor and she was one of the camp nurses.
 Nancy graduated from St. Olaf with a nursing degree.
 She worked a few years as a nurse but then became a paraprofessional in the school system working mostly with kids with special needs.

 We have two adult children and two grand-daughters and a grand-dog.
-Our oldest, Steven is married to Lindsay and they have a daughter, Alice Pearl.
+Our oldest, Steven is married to Lindsay and they have two daughters, Alice Pearl and Violet Noelle.
 Steven is an ELCA pastor in Cottage Grove, MN.
 Our daughter, Rachel has her Master of Arts degree in Youth and Family Ministry and works at a Presbyterian Church in Jamestown, ND.
-Her husband, Lucas Holsten will be serving his first call as an Associate Pastor of a Lutheran church in Jamestown, ND.
+Her husband, Lucas Holsten is serving on his first call as an Associate Pastor of a Lutheran church in Jamestown.